-SARA 311/312 : Fire Hazard

-Hazards Acute Health Hazard

-SARA 302 : SARA 302: No chemicals in this material are subject to the reporting requirements of SARA Title III, chemical components with known CAS numbers that exceed the threshold (De Minimis) reporting levels established by SARA Title III, Section 313.
+SARA 311/312 Hazards : Fire Hazard Acute Health Hazard SARA 302 : SARA 302: No chemicals in this material are subject to the reporting requirements of SARA Title III, Section 302.
+SARA 313 : SARA 313: This material does not contain any chemical components with known CAS numbers that exceed the threshold (De Minimis) reporting levels established by SARA Title III, Section 313.